Louisville Bankruptcy Attorney

 In contrast, Chapter 13 bankruptcy, also known as “reorganization bankruptcy,” involves a repayment plan that allows the debtor to pay back some or all of their debts over a period of three to five years.
 Once the plan is completed, any remaining eligible debts are discharged.
 Chapter 13 is most often used to save a home from foreclosure.

-So, what types of debts can be discharged in bankruptcy?
+What types of debts can be discharged in bankruptcy?

 In general, most unsecured debts can be discharged, including credit card debt, medical bills, and personal loans.